 Boom 2 vs Boom 3 – features

 The AUX-in port on Boom 2 was removed completely on Boom 3, whatever the reason for this we may never know, non-Bluetooth devices will have to choose Boom 2 for this.
 The Boom 3 was also equipped with a Magic Button that replaced the traditional buttons on Boom 2.
 The Magic Button will pause/play, skip tracks, and automatically play music playlists from any connected music streaming app.
 They both use Bluetooth 4.2 with the Boom 3 having a range of 150 feet and Boom 2 having a 100 feet range.
 Put this to the test and you will realize that it may not be in reality because to get at those stated ranges, you will find your music a bit unstable.
 Check out the UE Megaboom 3 Review.

 Is UE Boom 3 Better Than Boom 2?

 To consider if UE Boom 3 is better than Boom 2, from the above review, you will realize you are rather going to pay too much for almost the same speaker with just a few changes.
 For portability, affordability, and simplicity, the Boom 2 is the best, except you want to pay more, sacrifice AUX-in, then pay to have a charging dock, I suggest you go for UE Boom 3.

 Is the UE Boom 3 louder than the UE Boom 2?

 The sound of the Boom 3 is slightly improved providing a deeper bass, clear, crisp, and louder.
 With Boom App, you can change the equalizer setting for UE Boom 2 to your taste, with four presets, Standard, Cramped Spaces, Voices, and Bass Jump.
-Both the Boom 2 and Boom 3 have 360 degrees omnidirectional sound, nothing changed.
+Both the Boom 2 and Boom 3 have 360 degrees of omnidirectional sound, nothing changed.